Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 Young scholars of religion in China at the Berkley Center

-Georgetown's Berkley Center for Religion, Peace, and World Affairs establishes a dialogue with China's State Administration for Religious Affairs.
+Georgetown's Berkley Center for Religion, Peace, and World Affairs begins a two-year dialogue with China’s State Administration for Religious Affairs.
 The Berkley Center also hosts young scholars of religion in China as postdoctoral fellows.

 Photo courtesy of Berkley Center for Religion, Peace, and World Affairs